BookStackApp/website/content/docs/admin/updates.md

 #### Updating to v21.12.3 or higher

 **Composer Version Requirement Change** - Composer v2.0 or greater is now required to install or update BookStack.
-You can check your composer version by running `composer -V`.
-You can often update composer by running `sudo composer self-update` (Or you may be prompted to run `sudo composer self-update --2`).
-If you're using a system-supplied composer package you may need to first uninstall that (eg. `sudo apt remove composer`) then follow the [composer download documentation](https://getcomposer.org/download/) to get the latest version.
-Take notice of the `sudo mv composer.phar /usr/local/bin/composer` command shown in the documentation to install composer globally for easier usage.
+See the ["Updating Composer"](#updating-composer) section of this page below.

 #### Updating to v21.12.1 or higher